Bread Financial Announces $500M Senior Notes Offering - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-On October 28, 2025, Bread Financial Holdings announced a private offering of $500 million in senior notes, with the intention to use the proceeds, along with $275 million cash on hand, to redeem its outstanding 2029 Notes.
-This strategic move aims to manage the company’s debt obligations and is subject to market conditions, reflecting Bread Financial’s efforts to optimize its financial structure and maintain its competitive position in the financial services industry.
+On October 28, 2025, Bread Financial Holdings announced the pricing of a $500 million private offering of 6.750% senior notes due 2031.
+The company plans to use the net proceeds of approximately $493 million, along with $275 million in cash, to redeem its outstanding 9.750% senior notes due 2029.
+This strategic financial move is expected to enhance Bread Financial’s debt structure and potentially improve its market position.

 The most recent analyst rating on (BFH) stock is a Buy with a $72.00 price target.
 To see the full list of analyst forecasts on Bread Financial Holdings stock, see the BFH Stock Forecast page.